 The best bet is to aim for spring or autumn, when temperatures are mild enough that the city doesn't become claustrophobic (or smelly!).
 The famous carnival usually falls in February, as does Valentine's Day, both of which draw huge numbers of visitors.
 We visited at the end of February (just after these events) and found the city to be relatively quiet, creating a stunning, peaceful mood.
 Winter can be incredibly atmospheric (particularly if it snows), but it can also bring acqua alta (floods caused by high tides).
 If your visit does coincide with one, don't panic: they usually only last a few hours and the Venetians are well prepared (often with spare wellies at the ready!).

+From the UK: carriers include Ryanair, easyJet, British Airways.
 Flights from London take a approximately 2 hours and 30 minutes.

-Take a suitcase with wheels to get between vaporetto stop and hotel - but not so heavy that you can’t lift it over the stepped bridges.
-In winter - when periods of acqua alta (high waters) are likely - take wellies, and bear in mind that wheeled cases and pushchairs may be hard work.
+BY FOOT: In winter - when periods of acqua alta (high waters) are likely - take wellies, and bear in mind that wheeled cases and pushchairs may be hard work.